puppetlabs/puppet-docs/source/pe/2.0/welcome_known_issues.markdown

 The following issues affect the currently shipped version of PE (and all prior releases in the 2.0.x series, unless otherwise stated).

+### EL 4 Agent Nodes Cannot Upgrade from 2.0.0 to 2.0.1

+This issue affects only PE 2.0.1.

+Due to a packaging error, Enterprise Linux 4 agent nodes running PE 2.0.0 cannot be upgraded to PE 2.0.1.

+This issue will be fixed in PE 2.0.2.

 ### Puppet Help is Broken on Debian/Ubuntu Systems

 This issue affects only PE 2.0.1.